Salvatore Bonafede: Early life

-The son of jewellers, Salvatore Bonafede was born in Palermo on 4 August 1962..
+The son of jewellers, Salvatore Bonafede was born in Palermo on 4 August 1962.
 His father, Antonino Bonafede, was a self-taught jazz pianist and a follower of Erroll Garner.
 Through his father's influence Salvatore became interested in jazz and began playing the piano at the age of four.
 His early experiences date back to the early 1970s at the Brass Group Jazz Club in Palermo, Italy playing in jam sessions with Dexter Gordon, Joe Albany, Woody Shaw, Irio De Paola and Giorgio Gaslini.

 In 1973 he made his first engagement as a jazz pianist in the Italian National Television Rai 1 program Sapere: Jazz in Italy conducted by Franco Cerri, followed by his participation in the television programs Chitarra and Fagotto (Rai 2, 1975), in which he performed with the RAI television orchestra, and Di Jazz in Jazz (Rai 2, 1978).

 He studied classical music at the Conservatory of Palermo from 1974 to 1981, where he currently holds the chair in jazz piano.
 From 1984 to 1986, while performing both as a leader and as a sideman with Bob Berg, Steve Grossman and Lew Tabackin, he was also the pianist of the Brass Group Big Band of Palermo, playing with Sam Rivers, Archie Shepp, Pete Rugolo, Paul Jeffrey, Ernie Wilkins, Lester Bowie and Toshiko Akiyoshi.

 United States (1986-1994)

 In 1986 he won a scholarship to attend Berklee College of Music in Boston and moved to the U.S.

-In Boston he started playing as a sideman in the bands of Bill Thompson, Hal Crook, George Garzone, Roy Okutani and Bruce Gertz, teachers of his at Berklee.
+In Boston he started playing as a sideman in the bands of Roy Okutani, Bill Thompson, Hal Crook, eorge Garzone, Rnd Bruce Gertz, teachers of his at Berklee.